wesbos/Intermediate-React-Workshop/notes/07 - Displaying Single Notes and SSR.md

 ## Single Notes and SSR

 You'll notice that if we refresh the page it goes from 0 to 3 notes.
-This is beccause the SSR has no idea it needs to wait for the list of notes to load.
+This is because the SSR has no idea it needs to wait for the list of notes to load.

 We're going to leave that as-is, but look at another way to load data for SSR with our single notes.
 This will ensure that each note's single page will be SSR and indexed by search engines.